- It's the only guitar you'll ever need

 Backpacker

-This guitar type is a narrow and light body style that can be easily carried onto a plane.
+This guitar type is a narrow, light-body style that can easily be carried onto a plane or packed away in your suitcase.
 If you’re looking to take the timeless Martin Guitar tone with you while hiking some mountains or visiting family, this one is for you.

 This body style has a fantastic “woody” sound quality and is ideal for use around a campfire.
 On the other hand, the disadvantage of this body type is its lack of low end.